 AB-Absent: Used to indicate that a student was absent while this work was completed.
 It calculates as a zero, but it can still be turned in for credit.
-It is included in missing marks/ reports.
+It is included in missing marks/reports.

 0 (Zero)-No credit: Used to indicate that the student received a grade of zero/no credit.
 Teachers use this code carefully (and infrequently) because a grade of zero can significantly lower an overall average and misrepresent student achievement.
-Instead of a zero, teachers more often use the "M" code for work that hasn't been turned in or " INC" for work that isn't ready to be scored yet.
+Instead of a zero, teachers more often use the "M" code for work that hasn't been turned in or "INC" for work that isn't ready to be scored yet.
 Teachers may have to change a grade to a zero if student work is so late that it is no longer practical or useful for students to submit it for credit.
 Note: Some teachers may choose to use an alternate number for "zero" (such as 50%) because it lessens the statistical impact on the overall average.

-GRADING SCALE Synergy Gradebook uses the following scale to assign letter grades based on calculated averages: 90% = A 85% = B+ 80% = B 75% = C+ 70% = C 65% = D+ 60% = D Below 60% = F
+GRADING SCAL Synergy Gradebo ing scale to assign letter grades base d on calculated ave erages: 90% = A 85% = B+ 80% = B 75% = C+ 70% = C 65% = D+ 60% = D Below 60% = F